glotzerlab/gsd/INSTALLING.rst

 Install with setuptools
 ^^^^^^^^^^^^^^^^^^^^^^^

-Use **pip** to install the python module into your virtual environment:
+Use **pip** to install the Python module into your virtual environment:

 .. code-block:: bash